ruby0x1/hxtypedarray/README.md

 This is an near-full es6 compatible implementation of the [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) specification for binary data views.
 Differences listed below.

-**Take note** [A proposal for typedarray-like buffers in haxe std lib is in progress](https://github.com/HaxeFoundation/haxe/pull/3827), which is not to be confused.

 ### aims:
 - low level (use target specific optimization)